-Adam Gilbert recently completed his four year BMus course at the Guildhall School of Music and Drama in London, where he studied Classical Singing under the vocal tuition of Adrian Thompson and guidance of Kathryn Harries.
-He has recently embarked on his freelance singing career and is one of the first recipients of a Career Development Award from the Bryn Terfel Foundation.
-He is also kindly supported by the Elizabeth Evans Trust.
+Adam Gilbert graduated from the Guildhall School of Music and Drama in London, where he studied Classical Singing under the vocal tuition of Adrian Thompson and the guidance of Kathryn Harries.

 Adam recently joined Welsh National Opera as an Associate Artist following an intensive auditions programme nationwide by the company.
 After 10 years as a baritone, working with some of the most prestigious opera companies in the UK and abroad, Adam made the move up into the Tenor repertoire and makes his debut as a tenor Associate Artist with the company in the roles of Dad and Queen of Hearts in Will Todd's Alice's Adventures in Wonderland in open air performances at The National Trust's Dyffryn Gardens.
 Upcoming roles with the company include cover Pinkerton in Madama Butterfly, Steva in Jenufa, Passenger and cover Adnan/ High Oracle/ Zayed in Mohammed Fairouz's newly commissioned opera, Al Wasl.
 Before joining WNO, Adam debuted in the role of Florestan in Fidelio by Beethoven with Opra Cymru which toured Wales and marked his entry as a Tenor.
 He was also engaged as Tenor soloist for ENO Opera Squad 2019.
 He made his role début as Eisenstein in Die Fledermaus for Diva Opera and whilst still a baritone, joined Welsh National Opera as cover Goryanchikov in From the House of the Dead and cover Shaklovity in Khovanshchina.